 - Don’t punish or try and comfort your dog while the storm is taking place

-- Often used in conjunction, counter conditioning and desensitization
+- Often used in conjunction, counter conditioning, and desensitization

 Medication

-If your veterinarian prescribes anti-anxiety medication they will need to periodically due blood tests, such as a complete blood count (CBC) and a biochemistry profile to check that the dosage is correct and there aren’t any unintended consequences.
+If your veterinarian prescribes anti-anxiety Medication, they will need to periodically due blood tests, such as a complete blood count (CBC) and a biochemistry profile, to check that the dosage is correct and there aren’t any unintended consequences.

 Other Treatments

-Which brings us to…
+This brings us to…

-Were we like to remind folks that we here at IndulgeYourPet are not doctors, veterinarians or medical professionals.
-All we are is a bunch of folks who just happen to be passionate about animals and only want what’s best for them.
+Were we like to remind folks that we here at IndulgeYourPet are not doctors, veterinarians, or medical professionals.
+We are all a bunch of folks passionate about animals and only want what’s best for them.
+This is why if you feel your pet may have thunderstorm phobia (or any other health issue), you will want to h; you’ll be out by a vet ASAP!

-The truth is, an early diagnosis will often lead to the “best” medical outcome for your pet regardless of what is bothering him or her, but beyond that diagnosing a medical condition early could save you a bundle in medical costs!
+Because the truth is, an early diagnosis will often lead to the “best” medical outcome for your pet regardless of what is bothering them, but beyond that, diagnosing a medical condition early could save you a bundle in medical costs!

-Cost
+Cost of Treatment

 The average cost for treating thunderstorm phobia in dogs is $250-$1650.